-- (iii) No more than six beehives may be established on zoning lots greater than 20,000 square feet. - (C) Setbacks: Beehives must be set back a minimum of 25 feet from any property line except: - (i) When situated behind a solid fence, dense hedge, or similar barrier, at least 6 feet in height, parallel to the property line, established in front of the entrance of all ground-level beehives so that bee departures and arrivals occur at no less than 6 feet in height at interior property lines.
-The barrier for purposes of influencing the flyway must extend 2 feet from each side of the hive openings; or - (ii) When located at least 8 feet or more above adjacent ground level. - (d) Biofuel processing facility. - (1) Defined: An accessory facility that produces liquid or gaseous fuels from organic sources such as biomass crops, agricultural residues, oil crops (including palm, canola, soybean, and waste cooking oils), grease, food wastes, and animal residues and wastes that may be used to generate energy.
-Includes operational infrastructure of the appropriate type and scale for economic commercial storage and distribution, and other similar handling of feedstock, fuels, and other products associated with the production and refining of biofuels typically considered directly accessory and secondary to the growing of the energy feedstock. - (2) Standards: - (A) All energy feedstocks must be grown onsite in the preservation or agricultural zoning districts. - (B) Agricultural land and other agricultural uses in the vicinity of the biofuel processing facility must not be adversely impacted, consistent with the regulation of permissible uses within the agricultural districts pursuant to HRS Section 205-4.5(a)(16). - (C) Transitional setback requirements are as follows:
+- (c) Beekeeping standards.
+See also Section 7-2.5(b), relating to honeybees. - (1) Lot size: The minimum lot size required for beekeeping is 5,000 square feet. - (2) Lot area required: - (A) No more than two beehives may be established on zoning lots less than 10,000 square feet; - (B) No more than four beehives may be established on zoning lots of 10,000 up to 20,000 square feet; and - (C) No more than six beehives may be established on zoning lots greater than 20,000 square feet. - (3) Setbacks: Beehives must be set back a minimum of 25 feet from any property line except: - (A) When situated behind a solid fence, dense hedge, or similar barrier, at least 6 feet in height, parallel to the property line, established in front of the entrance of all ground-level beehives so that bee departures and arrivals occur at no less than 6 feet in height at interior property lines.
+The barrier for purposes of influencing the flyway must extend 2 feet from each side of the hive openings; or - (B) When located at least 8 feet or more above adjacent ground level. - (d) Biofuel processing facility standards. - (1) For biofuel processing facilities located in the agricultural or preservation zoning districts, the dominant feedstock must be grown onsite, with the exception of feedstocks sourced from waste or invasive species. - (2) Agricultural land and other agricultural uses in the vicinity of the biofuel processing facility must not be adversely impacted, consistent with the regulation of permissible uses within the agricultural districts pursuant to HRS Section 205-4.5(a)(16).